OSH Answers Fact Sheets

 Typical Cleanout Door for Duct Network

 Airflow changes direction abruptly: Deposits are more common in short radius elbows and "T" type branch connections.
-The figures below shows the examples of abrupt air direction changes.
+The figures below illustrate what happens when the air direction changes abruptly.

 How do I know if ducts are functioning as designed?